waiwaibigface/UVSA/README.md

 │   │   └── ...
 │   │   └── 326_156.png
 ```
-#### :smirk:Add_weighted
+#### Add_weighted
-In order to facilitate convenient access and review, we have consolidated the 1630 images and their corresponding annotated images through an image fusion process, and integrated the fused datasets into a single compressed archive file: ```Add_weighted.zip``` .
+:smirk: In order to facilitate convenient access and review, we have consolidated the 1630 images and their corresponding annotated images through an image fusion process, and integrated the fused datasets into a single compressed archive file: ```Add_weighted.zip``` .
 ```
 Add_weighted (total of 1630 images, 640x480)
 │   └── 1_9.png